Photo: Mike Pont/FilmMagic

 “The Grammy-nominated singer was released from Cedars-Sinai Medical Center in Los Angeles and has entered an undisclosed rehab facility,” CNN reported on Tuesday.

 The singer was rushed to Cedars-Sinai on July 24 following an overdose at her home.
 Her team hasn’t disclosed the specific drug she overdosed on, but her recovery saw complications that kept her in the hospital longer than expected.
+She will remain in a rehabilitation center for the foreseeable future.

 Some symptoms of those complications included nausea, vomiting, and a high fever.